Create non-ref docs with native library APIs

-Although much attention tends to be given to the reference documentation with APIs, actually the bulk of what technical writers usually do with native library API docs is provide non-reference documentation.
-This is the stuff that engineers rarely write.
+Although much attention tends to be given to the reference documentation with APIs, the bulk of documentation that technical writers work on (as opposed to developers) is conceptual documentation.
+Developers rarely write more conceptual or tutorial-based documentation.

 Jacob Kaplan Moss says that reference docs can be an illusion: